celsodasecond/react-router-practice/README.md

 ## What did I learned ?

-- The use of React Routers
+- The use of React Routers.
-- Used Link and NavLinks instead of anchor tags
+- Used Link and NavLinks instead of anchor tags.
 - NavLinks has the 'active' tag in class.
-- Programmatic Redirects
+- Programmatic Redirects.
-- Route Parameters using Link tags
+- Route Parameters using Link tags.
+- More about Switch tags to load up only one component.

 ## How to Build ?